LATEST NEWS

 These two characters join alongside of Ray Park as Snake Eyes and Sienna Miller as a currently unannounced character.
 I'm getting the distinct feeling that this is turning into the fanboy movie-to-see for 2009 that will be as big of a hit (if not bigger) than Transformers from this year.
 We're 20 months out and it's already got excessive buzz just on casting alone.
 Another interesting thing to note is that if everything goes as planned, Transformers 2 could be done by 2009 as well - meaning we'll see two huge 80's franchises colliding that year.

-From the Egyptian desert to deep below the polar ice caps, the elite co-ed GI JOE team, based from it’s headquarters The Pit, deploys the latest in next-gen spy and military equipment to fight crooked arms dealer Destro and the growing threat of the mysterious COBRA organization from plunging the world into chaos.
+From the Egyptian desert to deep below the polar ice caps, the elite co-ed GI JOE team, based from itโs headquarters The Pit, deploys the latest in next-gen spy and military equipment to fight crooked arms dealer Destro and the growing threat of the mysterious COBRA organization from plunging the world into chaos.

 G.I.
 Joe is directed by Stephen Sommers (Deep Rising, The Mummy, Van Helsing) and written by both Stuart Beattie and Skip Woods.
 The movie arrives in theaters on August 7th, 2009.

-Uber Storm Shadow fan
+Uber Storm Shadow fan on Jun 15, 2008

-Uber Snake Eyes Fan
+Uber Snake Eyes Fan on Aug 20, 2008

 FEATURED POSTS

-:For news updates only, follow this acct:
+For the latest posts only, follow this acct: